abhinavanand-fed/tic-tac-toe/README.md

-# Getting Started with TIc-Tac-Toe app made in React.
+# Getting Started with Tic-Tac-Toe app made in React.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).